-To test this assertion, we employed two methodological frameworks of comparing the climactic differences between arboreal and terrestrial species ranges.
-First, we extract the climactic variables from each species ranges to give each species a summary of climatic variables.
+To test this assertion, we employed two methodological frameworks of comparing the climatic differences between arboreal and terrestrial species distributional ranges.
+First, we extract the climatic variables from each species range to give each species a summary of climatic variables.
 Using these data, we conduct phylogenetic ANOVAs and model comparison to test whether and how arboreal and terrestrial species differ in the climate they experience.
-Second, we employ ecological niche modeling methods to define the Using these two approaches, we are able to show from several different perspectives that arboreal species inhabit a significantly different area of climate space.
-This has implications____.
+Second, we employ ecological niche modeling methods to define the broad continental suitability of the microhabitat.
+Using these two approaches, we are able to show from several different perspectives that arboreal species inhabit a significantly different area of climate space.
+This has implications__of the biggest amount lol__.

 Methods